Ex Norwegian

 Ex Norwegian is an American indie rock band from Miami Beach, Florida, formed in 2008.

 Origin

 Ex Norwegian originated in Miami Beach in the summer of 2008 and officially launched at that year's CMJ Festival in New York City after the success of their debut single "Something Unreal".
 The band was created out of Roger Houdaille's Father Bloopy project, which bassist Carolina Souto was also involved in.
 The two recruited drummer Arturo Garcia midway through sessions for the debut album.
 The band immediately stuck a rapport with each other and the South Florida music scene, landing several features in key local media, including the cover of City Link.
-The band got invited to sign with SESAC at the same time record labels took notice.
+The band was invited to sign with SESAC at the same time record labels took notice.
 The band would eventually license their debut album with New York label, Dying Van Gogh Records.

 Standby

 After their first tour, the band released their debut album Standby on May 19, 2009, thru Dying Van Gogh Records.
 Three of the album's songs were co-produced with Fernando Perdomo, including their first radio hit "Something Unreal".
 Other featured tracks were "Don't Bother", "Fresh Pit", and "Sudeki Lover", a song co-written with Eric Hernandez of Capsule and Kylesa.